 North Hollywood; Newhall; Westwood (UCLA); Dodger Stadium

-Assume there’s 47 shades of gray by which Trevor Bauer operates.
+Assume there’s 47 shades of gray through which Trevor Bauer operates.

-That’s problematic for someone who often seems to see the world as black and white – he’s right, and the rest of us just don’t understand why that is so.
+That can be problematic for someone who often seems to see the world in black and white.
+Meaning, Bauer’s the one who’s right, and the rest of us just don’t understand why that is so.

-If we played pseudo psychologist, try to figure out what’s inside the head of this uniquely driven Southern California product – born in North Hollywood, a product of Hart High of Newhall, then to UCLA and, coming off a Cy Young Award, bedazzled the Los Angeles Dodgers into taking a measured risk on him.
+If we were to play pseudo psychologist, getting inside the head of this uniquely driven Southern California product – born in North Hollywood, an early graduate of Hart High of Newhall before going to stardom at UCLA, and then, coming off a Cy Young Award, bedazzling the Los Angeles Dodgers into taking a measured risk on his employment.

 The background

-A story in USA Today during that title matchup assessed why Bauer skipped his senior year — “a hostile environment fostered by older players on the team who did not take to Bauer’s brash attitude or his unusual training techniques.”
+A story posted during that time in USA Today assessed why Bauer skipped his senior year — “a hostile environment fostered by older players on the team who did not take to Bauer’s brash attitude or his unusual training techniques.”

-In the three seasons Bauer put in at UCLA — majoring in mechanical engineering and wearing No. 47 — he teamed up with Gerrit Cole to get the Bruins into the College World Series in 2010 as a sophomore.
-The next year, Bauer won the Golden Spikes Award, National Pitcher of the Year trophy and became the top MLB draft choice by the Arizona Diamondbacks, No. 3 overall.
+In three seasons at UCLA — majoring in mechanical engineering and wearing No. 47 — Bauer was a sophomore when he teamed up with Gerrit Cole to land the Bruins into the 2010 College World Series.
+At a junior, Bauer won USA Baseball’s Golden Spikes Award and the College Baseball Foundation’s National Pitcher of the Year.
+The Arizona Diamondbacks took him in the ’11 MLB draft at No. 3 overall (after Cole went No. 1 to Pittsburgh).

-Because he couldn’t get along with his Diamondbacks teammates, they traded him in 2012 to Cleveland.
-Back to wearing No. 47, he became an AL All Star after refining his mechanics.
-Eventually the organization wasn’t all that enamored with him after he threw a ball over the center field fence from the pitcher’s mound as manager Terry Francona was coming out to remove him from a game in 2019.
+So what happened in Arizona?
+He couldn’t get along with his Diamondbacks teammates, so they traded him in 2012 to Cleveland.
+Back to wearing his UCLA No. 47, Bauer became an AL All Star with the Indians after refining his mechanics.
+Eventually the organization wasn’t all that enamored with him.
+Especially after he threw a ball from the pitcher’s mound over the center field fence when manager Terry Francona was coming out to remove him from a game in 2019.

-Was it because they could see this wouldn’t end well?
+Maybe they could forsee this wouldn’t end well?

 “This season is about adding to our legacy, and I can’t wait Dodger fans,” Bauer said in the YouTube video, ending on a shot of him wearing a white Dodgers uniform with a new No. 27.